 In November 2010 the statistic was supplemented with the so called KLEMS method.
-The productivity measurement for this method is output (excl. other taxes less subsidies on production) per hours worked.
+The productivity measurement for this method is output per hours worked.
 The KLEMS method calculates the contributions from K, L, E, M and S (Capital, Labor and intermediate consumption of Energy, Materials and Services).
-After the publication of figures for 2013 the production of the KLEMS statistics has been put on hold.
+After the publication of figures for 2017 the production of the KLEMS statistics has been put on hold.
+In the future, it will be published irregularly, approximately every fifth year.